marioizquierdo/enablePlaceholder/README.md

     jQuery("input[placeholder], textarea[placeholder]").enablePlaceholder();

-You can also specify the css class that is applied when the placeholder text is used (so you can style it with a gray color or something):
+T CSS class that is applied when the placeholder text is used is "placeholder", but you can change it with the "withPlaceholderClass" option:

     // Use the withPlaceholderClass option to specify another css class rather than the default "placeholder" value. jQuery("input[placeholder], textarea[placeholder]").enablePlaceholder({"withPlaceholderClass": "light-text"});

-In your markup, the following elements will work in HTML5 browsers and now in old browsers too:
+In your markup, the following placeholder texts will be shown in both HTML5 and non HTML5 browsers:

     <input type="text" placeholder="Write a comment..." name="comment" id="comment">
     <textarea type="text" placeholder="What are you up to?
 Post a message or link..." name="wall_post[body]" id="status-update-box"></textarea>

 In your stylesheets, add a different style to the placeholder texts:

-    /* native support for safari and chrome */
-    ::-webkit-input-placeholder {color: red;}

-    /* native support for firefox */
-    :-moz-placeholder {color: red;}

-    /* EnablePlaceholder.
-Use the class specified in the "withPlaceholderClass" option, that is "placeholder" by default */ .placeholder {color: red;} /* fallback solution by enablePlaceholder */
+    ::-webkit-input-placeholder, /* native support for safari and chrome */ :-moz-placeholder,           /* native support for firefox */ .placeholder {               /* fallback solution by EnablePlaceholder ("withPlaceholderClass" option) */
+      color: red;
+    }

 ## Full Example ##